vokal/roadhouse/README.md

 *"initial", "empty", Boolean, Function that returns Boolean* | Default: true

 Whether the field can be edited.
 When set to `false` an `rh-field` will be disabled.
-When `"initial"` the field is only editable during `rh-form` record creation.
+When `"initial"` the field is only editable during `rh-form` record creation, and the opposite for `"not-initial"`.
 When `"empty"` the field is only editable if it starts out empty when editing.

 * * *